How Kids Sea Camp has forever changed my life

-As a kid, diving kept me far away from TV and video games for most of my summers.
-I made friends in many countries around the world.
-I’ve kept in touch with most of them, and some have become my closest friends.
+Growing up Kids Sea Camp.
+As a kid, diving with my family kept me far away from the TV and video games for most of my summers.
+I made friends in many countries around the world, and I’ve kept in touch with most of them.

-For 17 years, KSC has been giving away Sealife cameras to kids, providing video and still Micro HD cameras along with in-depth photo classes.
-They document their trips as I have, taking fun photos of dive buddies and marine life over the years.
+For 20 years, KSC has been teaching photography with Sea Life Cameras and Olympus, providing video and still Micro HD cameras along with in-depth photo classes.
+We document all the trips as I have grown up inside of Kids Sea Camp over the years.

-My passion is diving, obviously inspired by my mom.
-I became a PADI OWSI instructor in 2014 with over a 1,000 logged dives.
-I completed my MSDT, Tec 40, 45 and 50 at Buddy Dive Bonaire in 2016.
-Now 22, I will complete my Tec 65 Trimix this year in Grand Cayman.
-That is the highest Tec rating PADI offers in diving.
+My passion is diving, obviously inspired by my mom and childhood.
+I became a PADI OWSI instructor in 2014 with over 1,000 logged dives.
+I completed my MSDT, Tec 40, 45, and 50 at Buddy Dive Bonaire in 2016. at 22, I completed my Tec 65 training.
+My specific passion is Technical diving.

 Technical diving means going beyond recreational scuba diving limits.
 But I say that it’s really about the extreme challenges and excitement of exploring places that few people have ever seen.

 My mom has been a dream maker for 30 years.
 She is in the Women Divers Hall of Fame for creating safe places for families to dive together.
-Kids Sea Camp more than 6,000+ PADI certified kids and not a single dive accident.
-That is due impart to my mom’s amazing tenacity.
+Kids Sea Camp is more than 7,000+ PADI certified kids and not a single dive accident.
+That is due impart to my mom’s fantastic tenacity.

 My mom could not have created KSC by herself.
 She has had a little help from her friends.
 Mom has been close friends with Paul and Michelle Coolen from Buddy Dive, and Marc Bauman with Sam’s Tours is like a brother to her.
 When Carolyn Pascal was the publisher of Sport Diver Magazine, she loved mom’s idea so much, she told the whole world about it.
 Mom practically grew up in the Cayman Islands; where I was born.
 She has strong personal relationships with all the resort owners and dive operators she works with.
 She says they are her extended family, and they always have each other back.